nlsantos/brig/README.md

 ## Incompatibilities

-These are the known incompatibilities with the way Visual Studio Code and/or the official devcontainer command line tool works.
+These are the known incompatibilities with the way Visual Studio Code and/or the official devcontainer command-line tool works.
 They _may_ change in the future, depending on patches or changes in my preferred workflow.

 ### Ephemeral containers

 I like my devcontainers ephemeral and pretty much stateless.
-On the other hand, Visual Studio Code (and possibly the official command line tool) keeps around stopped containers and just restarts them on subsequent usage.
+On the other hand, Visual Studio Code (and possibly the official command-line tool) keeps around stopped containers and just restarts them on subsequent usage.

 The spec, to my knowledge, doesn't mandate that stopped containers be kept around; it's _implied_ (see the values for the `shutdownAction` field), but I haven't (yet?) come across anything in the way devcontainers work that would necessitate keeping stopped containers around, so I just wrote `brig` to conform to my preferences.